nicpittman/tropical_pacific_carbon_export/readme.md

 Other scripts:

-- Carbon_match is a series of functions that make it easy to convert between mol and gC
+- Carbon_math is a series of functions that make it easy to convert between mol and gC
-- 10-windspeed is a quick correlation assessment of the windspeed vs new production and air-sea flux.
+- 10-windspeed is a quick correlation assessment of the windspeed vs new production and air-sea flux, with r2 used in the paper.